 Another major let down is how damage is given and received.
 While the animations of Fury herself suggest she is wielding a weighty, dangerous weapon, enemies barely seem to feel its impact.
 In fact, they often just complete their own hit animation ending with Fury taking damage anyway.

-On that note, I noticed that Fury’s flinch animation lasts far too long when she takes a hit.
+I also noticed that Fury’s flinch animation lasts far too long when she takes a hit.
 Even light attacks from smaller enemies will make her recoil with a resounding “AAAARRGH!!!” giving the combat a very unlikable and stop-start experience at times.
 The effect is that it makes Fury seem overly fragile and weak, and lies at the root of that excessive difficulty curve I mentioned earlier.

 Thankfully, this is somewhat alleviated by a dodging mechanic that really started to grow on me after some practice.
-When your dodge it timed just right, Fury has the option to deliver an ‘Arcane Counter.’
+When your dodge is timed juuuuuuuust right, Fury has the option to deliver an ‘Arcane Counter.’
 This is just a fancy way of saying she executes an extremely potent counterattack with high damage.
 I highly recommend getting good at this especially if you are playing on anything aside from easy difficulty.

 Last, but unfortunately not least, this game has some asinine checkpoints.
 The developers thought it wise to let the game make autosaves only when you walk past Vulgrim’s (in-game merchant) serpent holes, but the truth is that they are spaced too damn far apart.
 I actually stopped playing during one session because I was not willing to trek halfway across the game again for the umpteenth time.